Copyright in AI Pre-Training Data Filtering: Regulatory Landscape and Mitigation Strategies: Challenges with AI Pre-Training Data Filtering

 \subsection{Pre-Training License Collection and Content Filtering}

-Modern large language models require training datasets containing billions of text tokens, images, and other media scraped from publicly accessible web sources.
+Modern Large Language Models (LLMs) require training datasets containing billions of text tokens, images, and other media.
 The sheer volume of this data collection makes traditional copyright clearance mechanisms practically impossible to implement.\\

 \textbf{Technical Gap:} The technical side of this problem lies in the difficulty of achieving comprehensive and accurate content filtering.
 Filtering systems can only exclude copyrighted content they can detect, yet copyright databases are incomplete, constantly updating, and fragmented across jurisdictions.
 Moreover, copyright protection extends to creative expression, not facts or ideas, requiring filtering systems to make nuanced legal determinations that are challenging even for human experts.
 Automated systems struggle to distinguish between copyrighted text and factual information, between protected creative works and legitimate quotations or fair use examples, and between original copyrighted material and publicly available reproductions.